EMJzero/COaT_Project/README.md

 [--> link to the excel document <--](https://polimi365-my.sharepoint.com/:x:/g/personal/10669641_polimi_it/EQ8R5ElhK_BKmf_rSk1-DioBY5HdXF9fdG_eAb6Fkf4CdQ?e=v3GLxB)

 ## Procedures

+The specific versions of the tools used in this project were chosed to let both use LLVM-12, since it is the only LLVM version both fully support:
+- **TAFFO**: master branch pre-merge of spring 2023 https://github.com/TAFFO-org/TAFFO/tree/0a8cb2d7d699977f9ae3894493b95f3098e7a067<br>
+    The lastest "master" branch was used as well whenever possible, but it uses LLVM-15, thus it is often incompatible with PandA-Bambu's LLVM-12.
+The version at the link instead uses LLVM-12 as well.
+- **PandA-Bambu**: AppImage released in early 2023 https://github.com/ferrandi/PandA-bambu/releases/tag/v2023.1

 Here are the main commands used to generate the LLVM-IR, run the HLS and the simulations.